themattrix/bashup/README.rst

 |Compatibility| |Implementations| |Format| |Downloads|

 A (toy) language that compiles to bash.
+You can think of bashup as just a little syntactic sugar sprinkled on top of bash;
+any valid bash script is also a valid bashup script.

   *Just a spoonful of sugar makes the bashisms go down...*